-So what can you do with Sumer?
+So what can Sumer do?

-Your business may already have forms and procedures to handle these common management tasks
+Many businesses already have forms and procedures to handle these common management tasks

 - Purchase Order control,